SrBrahma/expo-font-loader/README.md

 Almost 2 years ago [I've shared a little hack for expo-font](https://github.com/expo/google-fonts/issues/6).
 Now, it's improved and it's a npm package!

-It's about smartly loading and using fonts with [@expo-google-fonts](https://github.com/expo/google-fonts) and icons with [@expo/vector-icons](https://github.com/expo/vector-icons).
+It's about smartly loading and using fonts with [@expo-google-fonts](https://github.com/expo/google-fonts) and icons with [@expo/vector-icons](https://github.com/expo/vector-icons) - icons are actually fonts!

 ## 💿 Installation